 Caring for your ears is the first step towards keeping your hearing healthy.
+While some hearing afflictions are difficult to prepare for such as hearing loss due to allergies, others are completely preventable.
 From overuse of ear buds to listening to music or video games to over zealous ear cleaning, there are many opportunities to damage your hearing.
 Follow some simple steps to keep your ears safe and your hearing functional.

 Step 1: Keep Ear Bud Use At Reasonable Levels